yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the new query window, the query above has been entered, and in the results pane, the new Space Adventure game is highlighted.](media/ssms-query-game-table.png "SSMS Query")

 13. You are done using the SqlServer2008 VM.
-Close any open windows and log off of the VM.
+Close any open windows and log off the VM.
 The JumpBox VM is used for the remaining tasks of this hands-on lab.

 ## Exercise 3: Update the web application to use the new SQL MI database